samadon1/Malaria_Net/README.md

 This is a deep learning model created for the purpose of computer aided diagnosis of papilledema, vessel leakage, punctuate leakage, focal leakage and normal retinal images, a set of retinal abnormalities that is unique to severe malaria which is common in children with cerebral malaria.

 Becuase of the smaller size of the dataset ( 53 training images and 15 validation images), by using transfer learning, the model was pretrained on the xception pretrained model.

+## Deployment
+The streamlit-ready app will be containerized with docker and deplyoed on kubernestes